ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 # Extensibility

-**R10.1** The protocol MUST be extensible to accommodate new functionalities, data elements, and operations beyond the initial scope.
+**R10.1** The protocol MUST be extensible to accommodate new functionalities, data elements, read-only resources, operations, informational and validation functions, alternative addressing of resources,  resource linking, and resource composition beyond the initial definitions in RPP core.

-**R10.2** RPP MUST allow for flexibility in extending the data model e.g. adding new objects or a new attribute to an existing object MUST be possible.
+**R10.2** RPP MUST support the extension of the data model by enabling the definition and provisioning of entirely new object types, and by providing a standardised mechanism for adding new persistent properties to any existing object type.

 **R10.3** RPP SHOULD promote standardisation of commonly used extension attributes.